Jarkko Nikara

 Jarkko Nikara driving one of the Pirelli Star Driver cars in the 2009 Rally Finland.

-Jarkko Nikara (born 28 April 1986) is a Finnish rally driver.
+Jarkko Johannes Nikara (born 28 April 1986) is a Finnish rally driver.
 He lives in Saarijärvi, Finland.

 Career

 Nikara started racing at the age of 16 in national autocross competitions.
 The next year, he participated in Finnish rallysprint races, winning the junior championship.
 In 2006, he was the Finnish Junior rally champion.
 The next year, he was second in the national group N championship.
 In 2009, he participated in six WRC rounds, including his home race, as part of the Pirelli Star Driver competition.

 In 2010, Nikara raced in the British Rally Championship, driving a Renault Twingo Sport R2.